Samsung Galaxy Watch 4 Black Friday Deal 2021: Cheapest Price Today | Digital Trends

 If you’re looking for a Samsung Galaxy Watch 4 Black Friday deal so that you can enjoy savings when purchasing Samsung’s latest smartwatch, the good news is that we’ve got your back.
 Samsung’s best Black Friday deals include a discount for the wearable device, as part of its Black Friday smartwatch deals.
 For shoppers who have been thinking about investing in a smartwatch, here’s your chance.

 For a feature-packed smartwatch that’s powered by Wear OS, a version of Google’s Android operating system, you can’t go wrong with the Samsung Galaxy Watch 4.
-The 40mm, Bluetooth version of the wearable device is currently on sale from Samsung at $50 off, bringing its price down to $200 from its original price of $250, even if the smartwatch was just released a few months ago in August.
+The 40mm, Bluetooth version of the wearable device is currently on sale from Samsung at $50 off, bringing its price down to $200 from $250, even if the smartwatch was just released a few months ago in August.

 The Samsung Galaxy Watch 4 is the svelte counterpart to the chunkier Samsung Galaxy Watch 4 Classic, and both of them are the best for Android choices in Digital Trends’ best smartwatches for 2021.
 The Samsung Galaxy Watch 4 shifts to a digital bezel from the Samsung Galaxy Watch 4 Classic’s physical rotating bezel, but it maintains the Wear OS 3’s health monitoring features for metrics such as blood oxygen, heart rate, and BMI.
 The wearable device also has access to all your favorite Google Play apps, such as Spotify, Google Maps, and Samsung Pay.